European water vole: Appearance

 Overall, European water voles are a uniform dark brown colour, with slightly paler coloration on the underside.
 Their pelage is quite thick and they are furred over their entire body, including their tail, unlike rats.
 Their dark colour allows them to blend in well in the densely vegetated areas they inhabit.

 Taxonomy

 The binomial applied to the European water vole is Arvicola amphibius; it was formerly known by the junior synonym A. terrestris.
 The confusion stems from the fact that Linnaeus described two species of water vole on the same page of the same work.
 Those two forms are now universally considered the same species.
 It has been recognized as A. amphibius (Linnaeus, 1758) because the first source to unite the two forms, which Linnaeus had treated separately, into a single species chose A. amphibius as the valid name.
 The species is widely known by the synonym A. terrestris, which for many decades was treated as the valid name.

-Some authorities consider the southwestern water vole (Arvicola sapidus) to be the same species, but it is now generally considered distinct.
+Some authorities consider the southwestern water vole (A. sapidus) to be the same species, but it is now generally considered distinct.

 Range

-The European water vole (Arvicola amphibius) is found in most of Europe, Russia, West Asia and Kazakhstan.
+The European water vole is found in most of Europe, Russia, West Asia and Kazakhstan.